 - Video.
 Record a video diary of your experiences of living like a Stoic and publish on YouTube or another video-sharing site - Blogging.
 Blog about your experiences on your own site, or send them to our WordPress blog: Stoicism Today - Twitter.
 Tweet about your experiences, or post Stoic adages on Twitter as you go along, using #stoicweek - Facebook.
-Make use of the online Facebook group to share your ideas and experiences
+Discuss ideas or raise questions on our Facebook Stoicism group to share your ideas and experiences - Google+.

-- Google+.
 You may also want to share your thoughts on our Google+ community page - Mobile.
-Use your phone to set reminders to start your Stoic practices
+Use your phone to set reminders to start your Stoic practices - Other Social Media.
+Although, we don't currently use other social networks like Instgram and Snapchat, there's nothing to stop you from doing so as part of Stoic Week.